As his first week free agency grade for the Buffalo Bills, ESPN Staff Writer Mike Rodak recently gave a “B+” to the Bills.

 More from BuffaLowDown

-- Buffalo Bills: Report card from Week 7 against the New York Jets
+- Buffalo Bills report card from Week 13 loss to the New England Patriots

 The Bills have had a couple of free agent visits from players so far but none of them have signed with the team besides former Cleveland Browns blocking tight end Jim Dray.